syncfusion/ej2-vue-docs/src/lineargauge/linear-gauge/getting-started.md

 ### Using Vue.use()

-Import the Component Plugin from the EJ2 Vue Package and register the same using Vue.use() with Component Plugin as its argument.
+Import the Linear Gauge Component Plugin from the EJ2 Vue Package and register the same using Vue.use() with Component Plugin as its argument.

 Refer the code snippet given below.